Welcome

 • Own interest conflicts (between yourself and your client) are strictly prohibited, with no exceptions

-• Informed written consent and client safeguards are mandatory when exceptions to conflicts are permissible
+• Informed written consent, effective safeguards (information barriers), and reasonableness are mandatory when exceptions to client conflicts are permissible

 • Best interests can require declining instructions if you lack the requisite skill, are overloaded, or cannot provide proper service